-Today we will visit Acre port and talk about history, sails, and Haifa – Akko ferry.
+In this article, we will visit Acre port and talk about history, boat sailing, and the ferry between Haifa and Akko.

 Old Acre is the old part of the modern city of Acre.
-And Acre Port, like many other tourist attractions, which are located within Old Acre.
-More specifically, at Leopld ha-Sheni street.
+And Acre Port, like many other tourist attractions, is located within Old Acre.
+More specifically, at Leopld ha-Sheni Street.

 Interactive map of the area:

 - On the map above, Acre Port is marked as #45.

 - You can click on the map to enlarge it.